amirahnasihah/backend-development/03-introduction-to-express/README.md

 Multiple-choice options (select one):

-✅️A. A restful api hosted at https://foo.bar/api/v1
+️A. A restful api hosted at https://foo.bar/api/v1

 B. An OS framework exposing bindings to a language

 C. Interface for interacting with an app

-D. All of the above
+D. All of the above✅️

 **EXPLAINATION**